lextoumbourou/notes/notes/permanent/stack.md

  If we attempt to add to a stack beyond its max size, [Stack Overflow](stack-overflow.md) error.
 If we try to pop from an empty stack, we get the **Stack Underflow** error.

-Programming languages use a type of stack called called a [Call Stack](call-stack.md) to keep track of functions running.
+Programming languages use a stack called a [Call Stack](call-stack.md) to keep track of functions running.

 A stack supports the following operations in its typical form: